KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 | controller_address | Controller address (optional) | No | String or structured address | - | Public | 6.3.6.3 party_address (closest anchor) |
 | code_of_conduct | Pointer to authoritative code of conduct / practice | No | URI | When present, SHOULD be versioned | Public | 6.3.4.21 codes_of_conduct (closest anchor) |
 | derogation_reference | Lawful withholding / derogation metadata (optional) | No | Object | When present, SHOULD include reference_uri, authority, valid_until | Public or restricted | N/A (extension field) |

+NOTE: The referenced artefact is the Controller Identification Record (CIR).
+The field name `controller_identity_record_id` retains "identity".
+In the context of the controller and the "identification" label of the record, this is permissible for the current version.
+The field name will be updated to align with "identification" in a future version.

 ### 7.1.2 privacy_access_point